 NOAA Environmental Literacy Program (ELP)

-This important program provides the public with science-based environmental education related to increasing community resilience and efficacy in solving local environmental problems.
-Funding for the ELP program has been level for a number of years, while demand for the funding has grown.
+This important program provides the public with science-based environmental education to increase community resilience and efficacy in solving local environmental problems.
+Funding for the ELP program has been level for several years, while demand for the funding has grown.

-Download or link our fact sheet on NOAA B-WET and ELP funding to share with Congressional offices.
+Download or link our fact sheet on NOAA B-WET and ELP funding (to be updated soon for FY26) to share with Congressional offices.

 NOAA Education has a new story map that offers vivid examples of funding impacts across the agency’s suite of programs.